bufbuild-ru/docs/docs/migration-guides/migrate-from-prototool/index.md

 ### `prototool all`

-There is no equivalent in `buf`.The command `prototool all` runs formatting and linting at once but it doesn't present a straightforward way to extend what the definition of "all" means, for example breaking change detection.
+There is no equivalent in `buf`.

+The command `prototool all` runs formatting and linting at once but it doesn't present a straightforward way to extend what the definition of "all" means, for example breaking change detection.
 Since `buf` is relatively fast in its various functionality, we feel that it's better to run multiple commands for the functionality you want to perform.

 ### `prototool break check --git-branch main`